SDKPerf is a tool for validating performance, checking configuration, and exploring features associated with your Solace message router.

 -ptl options with the

 Sdkperf –cip=HOST -sql=a/durable/queue –ptl=a/durable/queue –mn=1 -msa=10 –md

 That’s just a quick introduction.
-Now go further by learning more about SDKPerf options, architecture, application flow, and check out more examples.
+You can go further by learning more about SDKPerf options, architecture, and application flow, along with examples in the following sections.

 The SDKPerf tools all share a common architecture across all the supported APIs and platforms.
 The following figure shows this architecture at a high level.